Chercos

 In the early 21st century, the village cobblestone streets were restored.
 Today, a number of homes in the former village of old Chercos are used by weekenders and summer vacationers, most with a family link to the village.
-As of 2020, two brothers and a couple were the last remaining permanent residents of old Chercos; new Chercos had a population of about 300 people.
+As of 2020, two brothers were the last remaining permanent residents of old Chercos; new Chercos had a population of about 300 people.